Basic Policy of Establishing Internal Control Systems

 3. System for ensuring that Directors execute their duties efficiently

-(1) We shall hold a regular Board of Directors meeting once a month and extraordinary Board of Directors meetings as necessary to make decisions on important matters and supervise the status of business execution by Directors.
+(1) The Company shall hold a Board of Directors meeting once a month, and shall also hold extraordinary meetings as needed to make decisions on important matters and to supervise the performance of the Directors' duties.

-(2) All Directors shall be assigned responsibilities for specific domains of our business, appropriately monitor business progress, and strive to improve the efficiency of business execution thereof.
+(2) All directors shall each be responsible for the Company's operations, appropriately monitor progress, and strive to improve the efficiency of business execution.

-(4) Each department shall plan and implement specific measures to achieve its targets.
+(4) Each department shall plan and implement specific measures to achieve its objectives.

-(6) We shall flexibly implement organizational changes to respond to changes in the environment.
+(6) Implement flexible organizational changes to respond to environmental changes.

-4. System for ensuring that the execution of duties by Directors and employees is in conformity with laws and regulations and the Articles of Incorporation
+4. System to ensure that the execution of duties by directors and employees conforms to laws and Articles of Incorporation and the articles of incorporation.

-(1) We shall review our internal regulations from time to time to comply with laws and regulations and the Articles of Incorporation, and provide internal education as necessary to raise employees' awareness of the importance of compliance in their business execution.
+(1) We will periodically review our internal regulations to comply with laws and regulations and Articles of Incorporation, and conduct internal training as necessary to raise awareness among employees regarding the execution of their duties.

-(5) We shall establish an internal audit system to audit legal compliance of our business execution.
+(5) Establish an internal audit system and audit the legality of business operations.

 5. System for ensuring the appropriateness of business operations within our corporate group